PoliticalPenguin/Glitch/STYLE_GUIDE.md

 When writing any block of code that is logically subordinate to the line immediately before and after it, that block should be indented two spaces more than the surrounding lines

-Do not put any tab characters anywhere in your code.
+  - Do not put any tab characters anywhere in your code.
 You would do best to stop pressing the tab key entirely.

-Increase the indent level for all blocks by two extra spaces
+  - Increase the indent level for all blocks by two extra spaces

-When a line opens a block, the next line starts 2 spaces further in than the line that opened
+    - When a line opens a block, the next line starts 2 spaces further in than the line that opened

       // good:
       if (condition) {
         action();
       }

       // bad:
       if (condition) {
       action();
       }

-When a line closes a block, that line starts at the same level as the line that opened the block
+    - When a line closes a block, that line starts at the same level as the line that opened the block

       // good:
       if (condition) {
         action();
       }

       // bad:
       if (condition) {
         action();
         }

-No two lines should ever have more or less than 2 spaces difference in their indentation.
+    - No two lines should ever have more or less than 2 spaces difference in their indentation.
 Any number of mistakes in the above rules could lead to this, but one example would be:

       // bad:
       transmogrify({
         a: {
           b: function(){
           }
       }});

-use sublime's arrow collapsing as a guide. do the collapsing lines seem like they should be 'contained' by the line with an arrow on it?

-able names
+## Variable names

 A single descriptive word is best.